-- Instruct heads of all departments, with the exception of the Harbor, Airports and Water and Power, to submit all requests for utilization, acquisition, relocation, transfer or disposition of City property to the Municipal Facilities Committee through the Asset Management Strategic Planning Unit, for consideration as outlined in this report; - 2.
-Authorize the Municipal Facilities Committee to designate qualified City properties for economic development or other use, and to assign to appropriate City departments or other entity for implementation, subject to Council approval and concurrence of the Mayor, all in conformance with the procedures described in this report; - 3.
-Request the City Attorney's Office to prepare an ordinance to establish a new interest-bearing Economic Development Trust Fund (EDTF), to be administered by the Economic and Workforce Development Department (EWDD), to receive eligible proceeds from the sale or lease of City property for economic development purposes; - 4.
-Authorize the Controller to establish separate accounts in the new EDTF for each economic development property, pursuant to accounting instructions to be provided by the Economic and Workforce Development Department.
-The accounts will be authorized to collect the appropriate portion of sale or lease proceeds from the sale of economic development properties; - 5.
-Authorize the Economic and Workforce Development Department to serve as Fund Administrator of the new Economic Development Trust Fund and to administer the disbursement of such funds for economic development projects and programs, with recommended appropriations to be approved by Council with Mayor concurrence;
+- Instruct heads of all departments, with the exception of the Harbor, Airports, and Water and Power, to submit all requests for utilization, acquisition, relocation, transfer or disposition of City property to the Municipal Facilities Committee through the Asset Management Strategic Planning (AMSP) unit, for consideration as outlined in this report; - 4.
+Request the City Attorney's Office to prepare an ordinance to establish a new interest-bearing Economic Development Trust Fund (EDTF), to be administered by EWDD, to receive eligible proceeds from the sale or lease of City property for economic development purposes, in accordance with expenditure guidelines prepared by EWDD; - 5.
+Request EWDD to prepare guidelines for the expenditure of EDTF monies, for consideration and approval by the Municipal Facilities Committee; - Authorize the Controller to establish an account in the new EDTF authorized to collect the appropriate portion of sale or lease proceeds from the sale of economic development properties, pursuant to the guidelines outlined in this report and Controller instructions to be provided by EWDD;

-- 6. Instruct the Office of the City Administrative Officer and EWDD to report to Council with proposed staffing recommendations to assist with implementation of the City's economic development goals concerning City property; - 7.
-Direct the City Attorney's Office to draft an amendment to the EWDD Ordinance 182500 to authorize the City, in addition to EWDD, to convey interests in City real property for economic development purposes; - Direct the Office of the City Administrative Officer, Asset Management Strategic Planning unit, to report annually to the Mayor and Council detailing property evaluations requested, under review, and completed, and an update on the status of all properties being reused or redeveloped for nonmunicipal purposes; and - 9.
-Appoint the General Manager of EWDD, or designee, as an ex-officio, non-voting member of the Municipal Facilities Committee.
+- 7. Authorize EWDD to serve as Fund Administrator of the new EDTF and to administer the disbursement of such funds for economic development projects and programs, in accordance with the EBTF ordinance to be drafted and considered under separate cover; - 8.
+Instruct the Office of the City Administrative Officer (CAO) and EWDD to report to Council and Mayor with proposed staffing recommendations to assist with implementation of the City's economic development goals concerning City property; and - 9.
+Direct the CAO AMSP unit and EWDD to report annually to the Mayor and Council detailing property evaluations requested, under review, and completed, and an update on the status of all properties being reused or redeveloped for non-municipal purposes.